Relative Severi inequality for fibrations of maximal Albanese dimension over curves: Introduction

 \subsection{Acknowledgment}

 Y.H. would like to thank Professors JongHae Keum and Jun-Muk Hwang for their generous support during his stay at KIAS.

-T.Z. would like to thank Professor Miguel \'A. Barja for the comment on his conjectural inequality \eqref{main inequality} in an email in 2017 and a lot more valuable comments on the first version of this paper.
-He also would like to thank Professors Zhi Jiang and Lidia Stoppino for their interest in this paper.
+T.Z. would like to thank Professor Miguel \'A. Barja for the comment on his conjectural inequality \eqref{main inequality} in an email in 2017 and a lot more valuable comments on the first version of this paper, as well as Professor Kang Zuo for many enlightening comments about Viehweg's result in \cite{Viehweg} which is crucial for proving Theorem \ref{main2}.
+T.Z also would like to thank Professors Zhi Jiang and Lidia Stoppino for their interest in this paper.
+Both authors would like to thank the anonymous referee sincerely for his/her comments and suggestions.

-Y. H. is supported by National Researcher Program of National Research Foundation of Korea (Grant No. 2010-0020413).
-The research of T.Z. is supported by the Science and Technology Commission of Shanghai Municipality (STCSM), grant No. 18dz2271000.
+Y. H. is supported by National Researcher Program of National Research Foundation of Korea (Grant No. 2010-0020413) and the Shanghai Pujiang Program Grant No. 21PJ1405200 .
+T.Z. is supported by the National Natural Science Foundation of China (NSFC) General Grant No. 12071139 and the Science and Technology Commission of Shanghai Municipality (Grant No. 18dz2271000).